FAQ's - Submitting Proposals

 No. Due to the large number of submissions, proposals cannot be reconsidered once the review process has closed.

-If you are not the lead author who submitted a colloquium or paper proposal, please check with that person.
-Only the submitter of the proposal will be notified; it is his or her responsibility to share information with co-presenters.
+If you are not the lead author who submitted a colloquium or paper proposal, please check with the Primary Organizer.

-Only the person who submitted the proposal will receive notification and have direct access to the reviews.
+Only the person who submitted the proposal will have direct access to the reviews.

 It is the submitter's responsibility to share this information with co-authors and/or panelists.